yishanchuan/GoogleEarthLittleProject/README.md

 # GoogleEarthLittleProject

 ##gml to kml
+1. environment: python2

-tools: igraph , pykml
+2. tools: igraph , pykml , pygeocoder

-version 1.0 achieves every point and line in gml files are transformed to kml files.Of course, the process lets gml files' information lose a lot, leaving points and edges.
+3. warning: if you are in china, you need a staircase to use pygeocoder modual.